imadoszmt/alx-system_engineering-devops/0x00-shell_basics/README.md

 12-file_type : is a script that display the type of a file depending on its nature the output will be different.

+13-symbolic_link : is a script that create in the current working directory a symbolic link named __ls__ into /bin/ls.